Cyber insurance and types of losses coverages

-Cyber risk insurance covers losses relating to damage or loss of information from an establishment’s systems and networks.
+Cyber insurance covers losses relating to damage or loss of information from an establishment’s systems and networks.
 These policies include all kinds of assistance in managing such incidents.
 So, it is essential to understand if the policy covers only first-party risks or those associated with the third-party too.
+Types of liabilities covered under Cyber insurance are explained below:

 The policy covers for damage of the digital assets of an organization — data or software programmes.
 It also includes losses due to network downtime causing a severe business interruption.